 CHE 1111 - Introduction to Chemistry I

 An introductory survey course for students pursuing health science degrees or who have not previously taken high school chemistry.
-Topics include matter and measurement, atoms and molecules, chemical reactions, energy changes, atomic structure and bonding, acid/base chemistry, chemical kinetics, nuclear chemistry and organic chemistry.
+Topics include matter and measurement, atoms and molecules, chemical reactions, energy changes, atomic structure and bonding, acid/base chemistry, chemical kinetics, and organic chemistry.
 Three classroom hours, two lab hours per week.
-Traditional testing (proctored or in Testing Center) is used in all online sections.

 CHE 1121 - Introduction to Chemistry II

 The second half of an introductory survey course for students pursuing health science degrees or biotechnology.
 Topics include organic functional groups, biomolecules, enzymes, body fluids and the metabolism of carbohydrates, proteins and lipids.
 Three classroom, three lab hours per week.

 A university-parallel course in chemistry for the science major.
 The first half of a comprehensive first-year survey of chemistry.
 Topics include the basics of matter, atoms and molecules, chemical reactions, bonding, molecular geometry and gases.
 Students registering for this course should have previously taken high school chemistry or equivalent.
 Four classroom hours, three lab hours per week.

 The second half of a university-parallel course in chemistry for the science or engineering major.
 Topics include liquids and solids, solutions, chemical reaction kinetics, chemical equilibrium, acid/base chemistry, electrochemistry, representative metals, metalloids and non-metals and organic chemistry.
 Four classroom hours, three lab hours per week.